 Empire of pain

-Baroque private lives, bitter defense battles, Machiavellian maneuvering in courtrooms, corruption - The great, disturbing portrait of the Sackler family, who let themselves be celebrated as philanthropists, whose fortune was created by Valium and who triggered the opioid crisis in the U.S. with the invention of the drug OxyContin.
+Baroque private lives, bitter defense battles, Machiavellian maneuvering in courtrooms, corruption - the great, disturbing portrait of the Sackler family, who let themselves be celebrated as philanthropists, whose fortune was created by Valium and who triggered the opioid crisis in the USA with the invention of the drug OxyContin.
 And plunged millions of people worldwide into addiction.
-A narrative masterpiece, comprehensively researched and frighteningly compellingly argued.
+A narrative masterpiece, extensively researched and with a chillingly compelling argument.

 In the framework of the International Science Festival - Geist Heidelberg